ad1tyahere/Image_To_Text/README.md

 # Handwritten Image to Text Extraction

-The Handwritten Image to Text Extraction Flask application allows users to extract text from handwritten images.
+The Handwritten Image to Text Extraction Flask application allows users to extract text from handwritten images, with a captivating Coffee Shop Experience.
 It utilizes the Tesseract OCR library for accurate text recognition and conversion.
 The extracted text can be downloaded as a text file.

 ## Features